Space Master X-7

-Space Master X-7 is a 1958 American horror science fiction film in Regalscope from Regal Films, produced by Bernard Glasser, directed by Edward Bernds, that stars Bill Williams, Lyn Thomas, and Robert Ellis.
+Space Master X-7 is a 1958 American horror science fiction film in Black and White Regalscope from Regal Films, produced by Bernard Glasser, directed by Edward Bernds, that stars Bill Williams, Lyn Thomas, and Robert Ellis.
 Paul Frees, Judd Holdren, and Moe Howard have supporting roles.
 The screenplay was written by George Worthing Yates and Daniel Mainwaring.
+The film was released on July 11, 1958 by 20th Century-Fox as a double feature with The Fly.

 Plot

 A space probe returns to Earth, and samples from it are taken away to be investigated by scientist Dr Charles Pommer, working from his home laboratory.
 He quickly discovers that the mysterious microbes brought back from space, once dormant, grow quickly when fed protein, and he theorizes that Mars was possibly turned into a wasteland by this aggressive fungus.
 Spores from the fungus, which he christens 'Blood Rust', could easily be carried and transferred from person to person and the Earth itself could be threatened.
 Shortly afterwards the Blood Rust claims Pommer as its first victim but not before he manages to telephone agent John Hand to warn him of the danger.
 Hand and his sidekick Rattigan dash to the remote house in time to see the last of Pommer consumed, and they waste no time setting fire to the property to burn out the infection.
 Unfortunately, Pommer's former lover Laura Greeling had called that same evening to discuss the custody of their son, and was almost certainly contaminated.
-Hand and Rattigan begin a desperate hunt for a mysterious woman they have little information about, while Greeling, thinking she's a suspect in a possible murder, tries everything not to be caught.
-Having got to Los Angeles, she buys new clothes and dyes her blonde hair brunette, then boards a flight home to Hawaii but Rattigan manages to catch the flight too.
+Hand and Rattigan begin a desperate hunt for a mysterious woman they have little information about while Greeling, thinking she's a suspect in a possible murder, tries everything not to be caught.
+Having reached Los Angeles, she buys new clothes and dyes her blonde hair brunette, then boards a flight home to Hawaii; but Rattigan manages to catch the flight too.
 As he interviews three suspect brunettes on board the airliner, the Blood Rust on her luggage grows, finally bursting out of the hold and terrifying the passengers.
 The plane, now crippled, manages a crash landing at Oxnard Air Force Base where Hand is waiting with a decontamination team.